SimplyOrtiz/Ortiz-Essay-Writer/README.md

 4. **Start typing**: Once the script starts, click on the text box where you want the text to be written (e.g., a document or browser text field).
 Then, press `1` on your keyboard to trigger the typing process.

-5. **Warning about performance**: If your computer has lower performance, typing might lag when pressing `1`.
-You can adjust the delay by entering a higher value when prompted or modifying the `DelayTime` parameter in the code.

 ### Customization

 - **Change trigger key**: By default, the script starts typing when you press `1`.
 You can change this trigger key to any other key by modifying the `keyboard.wait("1")` line in the code.

 - **Delay Time**: If you experience lag, you can change the `DelayTime` inside the script or when prompted, making the typing process smoother for slower machines.

+> [!NOTE]
+> If your computer has lower performance, typing might lag when pressing `1`.
+You can adjust the delay by entering a higher value when prompted or modifying the `DelayTime` parameter in the code.